spiceai/spiceai/README.md

 ### Create your first Spice.ai Pod and train it

-A [Spice.ai Pod](https://docs.spiceai.org/concepts/#pod--pod-manifest) is simply a collection of configuration and data that Spice.ai uses to train and deploy AI.
+A [Spice.ai Pod](https://docs.spiceai.org/concepts/#pod--pod-manifest) is simply a collection of configuration and data that is used to train and deploy your own AI.

-The first Spice.ai Pod you will create and train is based off of a problem that many system administrators are familiar with: **server maintenance**.
-Application and system logging is critical part of running a production service, but letting those logs build up can cause other issues, especially if those logs end up filling the entire disk!
-It is simple enough to run a utility at a certain time every day to ensure this doesn't happen, but what if we choose to run the cleanup in the middle of peak traffic to the server?
+We will add intelligence to a sample application, **ServerOps**, by creating and training a Spice.ai pod that offers recommendations to the application for different server operations, such as performing server maintenance.

-We will use Spice.ai to train a pod that can intelligently learn when the best times are to run different jobs on a server.
-Let's call this example **ServerOps**.
+If you are using GitHub Codespaces, skip Step 1. and continue with Step 2., as the repository will already be cloned.

-Clone the Spice.ai quickstarts repo in a directory where you would normally put your code.
-E.g.
+Step 1.
+Clone the Spice.ai quickstarts repository:

 ```bash
 cd $HOME